boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 > udpSafeOptions uses the abstract data type ("unsigned256") defined in {{!I-D.ietf-opsawg-ipfix-tcpo-v6eh}}.

 > Note to IANA:
-> : The "Specification" column points to the section with the required information to register each IE.
+> : The "Specification" column points to the sections with the required information to register each IE.
 >
 > Note to the RFC Editor:
 > : Please remove the IANA note once IANA actions are implemented.